axisgroup/evaluation-toolkit/2.Determine-research-questions/README.md

 #### Engaging
 - Is the first view that users see one that offers the most interesting and easily digestable insights?
 Does it trigger curiosity to scroll down and see more?
 - Is there a story that can be told with your visualizations?
-- Could we use brighter colors that might encourage users to continue analyzing data?

 #### Exciting